wmbenedetto/brightline.js/README.md

 #### Another JavaScript template engine?
 Are you f*cking serious?

 You bet your ass.
-If you want to know why, check out the [Why Brightline?](#why-brightline) section.
+If you want to know why you should use Brightline (or why you shouldn't), check out the [Why Brightline?](#why-brightline) section.

 ## Features